ivansmith7795/clothing-style-classifier/computer_vision/README.md

 ```

-Next, we apply autotuning to normalize our images and set our randomize seed (arbitrarily selected) and the learning rate.
+Next, we apply autotuning to improve the performance of our data pipeline and set our randomize seed (arbitrarily selected) and the learning rate.

 ```python